kaankoken/ci-template/README.md

 ### Get App Info

-You need to get `Github App` two fields of information to set repository's secret previously select.
+You need to get the `Github App` two fields of information to set the repository's secret previously selected.

 - App-Id
 - private-key

-Add those to repository secret as
+Add those to the repository secret as

 - APP_ID = App_id
 - APP = private-key